CauldronDevelopmentLLC/oh-brother/README.md

 ## What the script does:

+1. Optional if no IP is given: Discover the printer using MDNS
-1. Get printer info (like model name, firmware versions, etc.) with SNMP
+2. Get printer info (like model name, firmware versions, etc.) with SNMP
-2. Query the firmware download URL from brother API server
+3. Query the firmware download URL from Brother API server
-3. Download the firmware
+4. Download the firmware
-4. Upload the firmware to the printer over port 9100 (jetdirect)
+5. Upload the firmware to the printer over port 9100 (PDL-Datastream / jetdirect)

 ## Tested with: